Ann0404/Bioinformatics-internship/README.md

 # Bioinformatics-internship
-**Diary of an intern student**
+**Diary of an intern**
-This is a descreption of my journey at ICIPE
+This is a description of my journey at ICIPE
 ## **Vision**
 * To be a whole rounded bioinformatician.
 ## **Mission**